pedanticdan/companion-module-generic-ssh/companion/HELP.md

       - When you run commands in a shell session, it will try to run the exit command last, which is written to the shell after an LF character.
 For some commands, this may not work, and your shell may stay open indefinitely.
 You can try to put `;exit` at the end of the command (or something similar, depending on which shell you are using) to exit the shell session after the execution of the other command(s).
   - This is good for when you want to set environment variables before executing another command.
     - Example: `EXAMPLE_ENV_VAR=hello\necho $EXAMPLE_ENV_VAR`
   - Unfortunately, the "Command Error" feedback is not supported for STDERR when using this action, as we can't capture STDERR using an interactive shell instance at this time.
-It should work for exit codes, though.
+It should work for exit codes for the last command ran before the shell session terminates, though.
   - You can see the output from the remote server in the debug log in Companion.

 ### Limitations